Best Putter for Beginners 2025 (Our Top Picks After Testing)

 • Expensive putter might be too much for beginners

-While a putter like the Phantom X 5.5 comes with a high cost, the improvement you can make on the greens with this superb brand-new putter is worth your consideration.
+While a putter like the Phantom X 5.5 comes with a high cost, the improvement you can make on the greens with this superb putter is worth your consideration.

 Cleveland Huntington Beach Soft 4 Putter